XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Proposed Method

-where $X^{(l)} \in \mathbb{R}^{N \times K_{l}}$ is the embedding at the $l$-th layer for all the N nodes and $X^{(0)}=X$. $W^{(l)}$ is the weight matrix learnt during the training phase.
-The $\sigma$ is a non-linear transformation that is usually applied to the ReLU activation function.
-Assume there are $L$ layers of graph convolutions.
-The output $Z(L)$ is the node embedding matrix consisting of each of the node embeddings after $L$ layer non-linear transformations.
-Since the vanilla GCNs limited to the number of layers, therefore, we proposed XG-BoT, which combines the grouped reversible residual connections~\cite{li2021training} with GINs~\cite{xu2018powerful} for botnet detection against the oversmoothing problem to capture deeper hidden botnet patterns. \\
+$W^{(l)}$ is the weight matrix that will be learned for the downstream tasks. $\sigma$ is an activation function, typically ReLU, for computing node representations.
+Since the vanilla GCN is limited by the number of layers, we propose XG-BoT, which combines the grouped reversible residual connections~\cite{li2021training} with GINs~\cite{xu2018powerful} for botnet detection to act against the over-smoothing problem and capture deeper hidden botnet patterns. \\

-\textbf{Proposed XG-BoT model:} In this paper, we applied grouped reversible residual connections~\cite{li2021training} with GINs~\cite{xu2018powerful} to build the XG-BoT model to perform botnet node detection.
-In the XG-BoT model, the input node feature matrix $X$ is uniformly partitioned into $C$ groups $\left\langle X_{1}, X_{2}, \ldots, X_{C}\right\rangle$ across the hidden layer channel dimension.
-Each of the grouped GIN modules only takes the corresponding group of node features for computing corresponding node embeddings.
-The forward propagation of computing embeddings $X^{\prime}$ is shown as follows:
+\textbf{Proposed XG-BoT model:} In this study, we utilized grouped reversible residual connections~\cite{li2021training} with GINs~\cite{xu2018powerful} to build the XG-BoT model to perform botnet node detection, as shown in Fig \ref{fig:XG-BoT}.
+In the XG-BoT model, the input node feature matrix $X$, which is an all one's constant vector, is transformed into a 64-dimensional vector using a linear transformation and then uniformly partitioned into $C=2$ groups across the hidden layer channel dimension.
+Each of the grouped GIN modules only takes the corresponding group of node features to compute the corresponding node embeddings.
+The forward propagation of computing embeddings $X^{\prime}$ is performed as follows:

-where $X_{0}^{\prime}$ is node features spitted into $C$ groups for the message propagation as shown in Equation~\ref{eq:group_c} .
-In Equation~\ref{eq:group_prop}, each of the GIN blocks only takes the corresponding grouped node feature $X_{i}$ for computing node embeddings with reversible residual connection mechanism \cite{gomez2017reversible} for minimizing oversmothing and memory consumption problems.
-For example, in Fig.~\ref{fig:XG-BoT}, assume $C=2$ groups and each of the reversible GIN block takes two inputs $\left(x_{1}, x_{2}\right)$ and produce two intermediate node representations $\left(y_{1}, y_{2}\right)$ and residual functions of GIN blocks $G_{1}$ and $G_{2}$ are:
+where $X_{0}^{\prime}$ represents node features split into $C$ groups for message propagation, as shown in Equation~\ref{eq:group_c}.
+In Equation~\ref{eq:group_prop}, each of the GIN blocks only takes the corresponding grouped node feature $X_{i}$ for computing node embeddings with the reversible residual connection mechanism \cite{gomez2017reversible} to minimize over-smoothing and memory consumption problems.
+For example, in Fig.~\ref{fig:XG-BoT}, it is assumed that there are $C=2$ groups and each of the reversible GIN blocks takes two inputs $\left(x_{1}, x_{2}\right)$ and produces two intermediate node representations $\left(y_{1}, y_{2}\right)$.
+The residual functions of the GIN blocks $G_{1}$ and $G_{2}$ are